Every time I share what I’m working on, people comment saying “How did you learn to do that?!” and the truth is….I learn mostly everything online.

 Where did you install them?

 As part of the Spring 2022 One Room Challenge, I’m building a kitchenette in our Billiard Room!
-It’s going to be so epic.
-There was carpet in this room that was replaced last month.
+It’s going to be so fun.
+There was carpet in this room that was replaced a couple months ago.
 For the kitchenette I needed something a bit more durable that still blended with the rest of the house.

 You can check out the entire project game plan right here!
 It’s worth a look.